Malaknourr/Games_/README.md

 4. Then, remove players’ inputs one by one from scrabble list as the number cannot be chosen twice.
 5. Players will take their first two numbers with no effort.
 6. When the first player reaches 3 numbers in his own list we start to check if their sum = 15.
 7. (we check the sum of every three different numbers only)

+#### how to play two squares game:
+==> each player choose two neighbours squares to make a triangle and the check if the last player's two square neighbours or not
+NOTE : i didn't make the program end before player 2 enters .. i made it end when he enters.
 7.1 If their sum = 15; Finish the game and the first player is the winner.
 7.2 If not; we allow second player to choose his third number and start to check the same way as the first player.
 7.3 Until the scrabble list is empty, there will be a draw If it’s got empty and there is no winner.